madjeek-web/polybridge-mcp/README.md

 ---

+Here’s what’s unique: no existing project simultaneously combines an MCP hub with n8n as the backbone orchestration engine (not just a target), creative bridges (Blender), a pedagogical transparency layer that makes the invisible visible, and an LLM-agnostic architecture with a ready-to-use “recipes” system.

+---

 **One MCP server.
 Any LLM.
 Every tool.**

 `polybridge-mcp` is a universal multi-bridge hub built on the [Model Context Protocol](https://modelcontextprotocol.io/).
 Connect Claude, GPT, Gemini, or any local LLM to n8n workflows, Blender 3D, Notion, your filesystem, and more through a single self-describing server.